zcsrf/esphome-SDM-enery-meter/README.md

+Note: This is a fork from TheSDTM/esphome-SDM-energy-meter project, for more info check is project.

 # Esphome SDM enery meter custom component

-This is a fully-working example of reading data from SDM enetry meter (I used SDM630) using device with Esphome firmware (I used Sonoff TH16).

-In this implementation I am using HardwareSerial to read data from SDM, because it's more stable than SoftwareSerial.

-You should use TTL to RS485 converter and connect RX port of converter to TX port of Esphome device and TX port of converter to RX port of Esphome device.
-I used converter like this https://aliexpress.ru/item/32833209309.html

-It was developed for SDM630.
-You may need to change reading registers that suits your device.
-You can find all reggisters in sdm/SDM.h file.
+Currently I am using Home Assistant with multiple ESPHome sensors.

+With the help of the TheSDTM project, I implemented my SDM230 as a ESPHome device.

+Following the steps of TheSDTM, I am using HardwareSerial to read the data.
+Rememeber you will need to convert the RS485 protocol to UART TTL.

+Since I have a SDM230 I addapted the project to it and to my needs.

-Also here you can find Esphome guide to add new sensors to this code (read "Bonus: Sensors With Multiple Output Values" section): https://esphome.io/components/sensor/custom.html
+You can use the ESPHome guide to custom sensors to get further informations on how this works: https://esphome.io/components/sensor/custom.html

+Best Regards,
+José Ferreira